Vernon, Texas: Santa Rosa Roundup Rodeo

 Vernon is host to various events annually, including the four-day Santa Rosa Roundup rodeo in May, which is sponsored by the local Santa Rosa Palomino Club.
-VSMCA is host to Summer's Last Blast, held the second weekend of August every year - a car show that exhibits a variety of 1950s to late 2000s cars.

 Doan's May Picnic

 Since 1884, Doan's May Picnic has been held on the first Saturday of May at the ghost town of Doans, located 15 miles north of Vernon.
 A barbecue lunch and T-shirts are available for sale, and a king and queen are crowned at the annual event.
 One of the shirts for 2017 featured a design by Harold Dow Bugbee, the late curator of the Panhandle-Plains Historical Museum in Canyon, Texas, which depicts Texas Longhorns and a cowboy crossing the Red River at Doan's Crossing, where the postmaster Corwin F. Doan (1848–1929) also operated a store to supply the cowboys.
 Bugbee's sculpture is part of the 1931 Trail Drivers Monument located at Doans.
 Riders cross the river from Oklahoma and usually arrive just before noon.
 The 1881 adobe house, the oldest in Wilbarger County, is open for tours during the picnic.